This post may contain affiliate links. Please read my disclosure.

 - Any kind of sliced fresh mushrooms will work in this recipe.
 Cook them on high until much of the liquid has evaporated.

 - Use your hands to gently separate the noodles before using them so they don't break apart in the pan.
-You can also rinse them in water to separate - just be sure they are well drained.
+You can also rinse with cold water to separate them - just be sure they are well drained.

 - The noodles only need a quick stir fry - if you overcook them they will become mushy.

 - Be careful not to overload your yakisoba with too many vegetables.
-You want the noodles to be the star!
+The noodle should be the star.

 - You could also use this sous vide pork belly, slice it in pieces and stir fry until crispy.